Find out more about specific considerations you need to make when working with more vulnerable patients.

 Maternal mental illnesses remain one of the leading causes of maternal death.
 There are key red flags identified from the MBRRACE reports which still need to be acted upon promptly:

-- Recent significant changes in mental state or emergence of new symptoms
+- Recent significant changes in mental state or the emergence of new symptoms

 - New thoughts or acts of violent self-harm